The United States has more incarcerated people in correctional facilities than any other developed country with over two million prisoners.

 Gumm asked God to not release him from prison until God knew he was ready to never come back.
 God told him that He was going to put this dream in his heart and as long as he pursued this dream he would never come back to prison in this same capacity.
 That dream was to one day have a transitional house ministry.

-Gumm was released from prison on April 17, 2006, and two days he later met Jessamy, who he eventually married.
+Gumm was released from prison on April 18, 2006, and two days he later reconnected with Jessamy, who he eventually married.
 The two of them opened the ministry in 2007 and opened the ministry’s first duplex was built in 2012.
 Each duplex features three bedrooms and two bathrooms on each side.

-Forgiven Felons is the focus of a three-part documentary series of the same name premiering on Inspiration TV on Friday, June 19 at 10 p.m.
-ET and Saturday, June 20 at 2 p.m.
-ET.
+Forgiven Felons is the focus of a three-part documentary series of the same name airing on Inspiration TV.
 Steve Borden, or Sting as he’s known to wrestling fans, hosts and narrates the show.

-Each man who moves into the Forgiven Felons house upon his release from prison receives hygiene products, clothing, bus pass, food, and a room, which comes equipped with a phone, cable TV, twin bed, dresser, nightstand, and computer.
+Each man who moves into the Forgiven Felons house upon his release from prison receives hygiene products, clothing, bus pass, food, and a room, which comes equipped with a bed, dresser, and nightstand.
+There is also a phone, cable TV, and computer in the living room for all residents to use.
 Along with the accommodations and necessities are some basic stipulations: 11 p.m. curfews, chores, random drug and alcohol tests, and mandatory activities.

 What sets Forgiven Felons apart from most other transitional homes are those stipulations.
 All residents are required to attend a weekly Bible study, church, recovery class, men’s breakfast, and a monthly Saturday lunch.
 Beyond that, there is very little oversight and residents are expected to be self-reliant and work toward the goal of re-establishing themselves into society with the support of each other.